 Share an app in PowerApps

 It’s great to build apps that address your own business needs, but the real magic of PowerApps comes from sharing those apps with others.
-In this topic, you will learn how to share apps with specific users or security groups, or you can share it with your entire organization.
+In this topic, you learn how to share apps with specific users or security groups, or you can share it with your entire organization.

 Share an app

-Specify the level of permissions:
+Specify the level of permissions, and then click or tap Save.

-Contributor: Users or groups can run the app, customize it, and share the customized version further to other users.
+Can edit: Users or groups can run the app, customize it, and share the customized version further to other users.

 To change permissions for a user or a group, repeat step 1 of this procedure, and then specify a different option in the list of permissions for that user or group.
 To remove all permissions for a user or group, click or tap the x icon for that user or group.